 If it is at a major airport with an aerobridge, such as Brisbane, Sydney and Melbourne, the special handing team will bring you an airline aisle wheelchair which you can transfer to at the plane door.
 You will need to transfer to the Qantas aisle wheelchair and then onto the plane seat.
 Mum usually carries me to the plane seat so I don’t need the aisle wheelchair.
 I believe Qantas also offer a hoist called an eagle lift for people who find transfers difficult.
 I have never seen or used an eagle lift so I can’t comment too much about it.
 They also offer a harness while in the plane seat to assist those with sitting, and also car seats for children.

 The airline hostess will do a quick personal safety chat with you before passengers board the plane.

-You will normally be able to see the luggage crew boarding your wheelchair from your window.
-As you can see they normally use a lift to put your wheelchair in the cargo hole.
+Loading your wheelchair: You will generally be able to see the luggage crew loading your wheelchair from your window.
+As you can see, Qantas usually use a lift to put your wheelchair in the cargo hold.
 You should also see them getting your wheelchair out the same way.

-When disembarking the plane you must state you want your wheelchair bought up to the plane door.
+Leaving the aircraft: When disembarking the plane, you must state you want your own wheelchair bought up to the plane door.
 They will then bring your wheelchair up to you once the other passengers have left.
 Again they will bring you the aisle wheelchair to transfer you until you reach your wheelchair at the plane door.
-Mum normally just carries me.

-Your wheelchair should be there waiting for you when you get off the plane. if they have not bought your wheelchair up, you have the right to wait on the plane until your wheelchair has been bought up for you.
-They should have plugged the batteries back in and you should be ready to start your Wheelie Accessible Adventure.
+Your wheelchair should be there waiting for you when you get off the plane.
+If they have not bought your wheelchair up, you have the right to remain on the plane until your wheelchair has been bought up for you.
+They should have plugged the batteries back in, and you should be ready to start your Wheelie Accessible Adventure.